A Few Early Years

 Things were so different then, in so many ways, that I feel I risk your disbelief in describing them.
 There were 1600 students at the local high school.
 Almost all of us rode bikes to school.
 So did many of the teachers.
 Bicycles were not cheap then - even the most basic CCM like mine cost $55 in 1950 - almost $500 in Y2K money.
 I never had mine stolen.
 Nor did I know anyone else whose bike was stolen.
 None of us ever used locks, anywhere.

 Dad was a champion rose grower - I once counted a thousand blooms, each 4" or more in diameter, on a single spring-blooming White Dawn that covered the garage.
 He knew every good nurseryman in the area and I learned a great deal from them, as well as from the gardening school of the Niagara Parks Commission once I developed the muscles to bike there and back.
 I had noted that the agricultural immigrants were the ones who had settled in most easily after losing everything they had in the war, while it was the professional people, doctors in particular, who never recovered.
 (Nearby lived the one-time #1 surgeon at the Riga Latvia hospital and professor at the national university.
-The OMA wouldn't even let him take a qualifying exam in Canada, but required that he sit through Canadian undergraduate medical school in its entirety before they would allow him to practice.
+The OMA wouldn't even let him take a qualifying exam in Canada but required that he sit through Canadian undergraduate medical school in its entirety before they would allow him to practice.
 He never did - his skills were lost to Canada.)
 Clearly, if all else failed, horticulture seemed a useful skill to have in reserve - nobody required certificates in that.
 But, I already had sensed enough of my parents' biases toward intellectual pursuits that I never discussed this with them.

 About this time, Wallace Laughton began organizing summer music 'camps' at the local high school.
 I was well aware that many musicians ended up as conductors, and I wanted to understand the sound of orchestral instruments.
 That was fine with mom&dad, so for half a dozen summers, I tried out a new instrument - flute, oboe, cello, bass, clarinet, tuba ...
 I couldn't play the B-flat tuba, the mouthpiece was larger than the distance between my nose and my chin!
 So, it was the 'concert' size E-flat for me.
 I even ended up playing it in the festival.
 After the giggles when a tuba with two small legs under it walked up on the stage, and I played a ridiculous "Elephant's Dance", I won the only useful thing I ever got from the festival - a pen/pencil set.
 (I never saw the cash prizes - they were "scholarships", so Dad collected them.)

 The problem that I had no idea of then, nor did anyone around me, was that I lost concentration.
 Any soloist today has to focus on one instrument, its soul, its feel and its sound.
 I should have spent every minute on either violin or piano.
-This was the time, I now accept, when I lost that.
+This was the time, I now have to accept, when I lost that.

 Central School, an ancient old firetrap of a building with steep wood stairs, served for grade 8.
 It was there that I first met Tommy Houston, who subsequently moved in next door, but who died in grade 10 of cystic fibrosis.
 It was about this time that I was sent to take dancing lessons, with a society curmudgeon who rented a room for the purpose on Yates Street no less.
 With Mrs. Rankin, boys and girls were two kinds of objects.
 Everything was done by the role book.
 I have always felt an instinctive aversion to pretending that I am anything but what I am.
 And so, the attitude that girls were not to be considered as friends was reinforced.